dmbf29/rails-api-tutorial/README.md

 ## Prerequisites
 This workshop is going to be breaking down the steps of how turn a Rails app into a simple API.

-We'll be going under the assumption, we've build previous Rails apps before.
+We'll be going under the assumption, we've built previous Rails apps before.

 ## Create the application